Trinity House is a Royal Charter private corporation that performs three functions.

 Cadbury was founded in 1824 when John Cadbury opened his grocer’s shop in Birmingham.
 Being a Quaker, he sold only tea, coffee, cocoa, and drinking chocolate.

 Cadbury’s little shop grew in popularity so much that only seven years later in 1831, he was able to rent a warehouse in Crooked Lane, in the centre of Birmingham.
 He began producing cocoa and chocolate there.

-Recreational facilities at Bournville were numerous and the company also arranged worker outings to the country and education schemes.
-This was more than a century before tech giants made having fun at work popular again.
+Recreational facilities at Bournville were numerous, and the company also arranged worker outings to the country and education schemes.
+This innovativeness was more than a century before tech giants made having fun at work famous again.

 The recipe to Cadbury’s ‘Dairy Milk’ chocolate remains a top-secret under lock & key by the company.